gibletto/twitch.net/README.markdown

 ### Features

 * Support for v2 of the Twitch.tv REST api
-* Uses dynamic objects or strongly typed objects (coming soon).
+* Uses dynamic objects or strongly typed objects.